Academic Handbook Operations

 4. Conform to the requirements of any University project environmental and waste management plan.

-10. Ensure that the personnel within their departments are provided with adequate support and information to execute their work without risk to the environment and adhering to the controls outlined in this Policy.
+3. Ensure that the personnel in their departments are provided with adequate information and support to execute their work without risk to the environment and while adhering to the controls outlined in this Policy.

 Waste Controls